-For a while now, the Happy Blog has mentioned the difference between short term happiness and long term happiness.
+For a while now, we've been mentioning the difference between short-term happiness and long-term happiness.

 This article aims to answer all your questions, using examples and illustrations.
 In a few minutes, you'll know how you can use these concepts to steer your life in the best direction possible.